apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

   limitations under the License.
 See accompanying LICENSE file.
 -->

-# Controlling the S3A Directory Marker Behavior
+# Experimental: Controlling the S3A Directory Marker Behavior

+This document discusses an experimental feature of the S3A connector since Hadoop 3.3.1: the ability to retain directory marker objects above paths containing files or subdirectories.

 ## <a name="compatibility"></a> Critical: this is not backwards compatible!